Methane comprises just 0.00018% of the Earth’s atmosphere – so why are we concerned about it?

 In order to deal with methane emissions, we need to know where the gas is coming from.
 There are several ways that scientists can monitor emissions from the land, but new technologies using satellites enables scientists to work at much larger scales.

 MethaneSAT is the world’s first satellite dedicated solely to tracking methane emissions.
 Its sensors can accurately measure methane concentrations and emission rates and track the emissions back to their origins.
-The data it produces will be publicly available, free of charge.
+The data it produces is publicly available, free of charge.

 MethaneSAT is Aotearoa New Zealand’s first government-funded space mission.
-Engineers will operate the satellite’s mission control, while atmospheric scientists and modellers will oversee the agricultural methane detection programme.
+Engineers operate the satellite’s mission control, while atmospheric scientists and modellers oversee the agricultural methane detection programme.

 Related content